epklein/epklein.github.io/README.md

-My homepage and personal blog, available at https://eduklein.com.br.
+This project is my homepage and personal blog, which is available at https://eduklein.com.br.

-This is a personal project to practice writing in English.
+It is a personal project that helps me practice writing in English.

 It is a static website written mainly in Markdown, using [Jekyll](https://jekyllrb.com/) and the [Minimal mistakes](https://mmistakes.github.io/minimal-mistakes/) theme.